Stinni/reference-tictactoe/self-assessment.md

 - AWS Provisioning & Docker compose - I did not get as far as doing the AWS provisioning.
 I also didn't create any scripts for running docker compose.

-- Other scripts - I added a few scripts to the package.json file but I ended up deleting most of them as they weren't needed.
+- Other scripts - I added a few scripts to the package.json file in the project root but I ended up deleting most of them as they weren't needed.
 I did keep the 'migratedbProd' script I added for simplicity in running the production environment.
+I also added the 'utest' scripts to both package.json files and they're used on the Jenkins server during the 'Unit Test Stage.'

 <hr />